psegre/fphd/fpga/practicum/2_gates/README.md

 **RTL IMPLEMENTATION**

-To save time, copy from the `.solutions/` directory the `Gates.v` source file already discussed during lectures in `lab2` and `lab5` as follows:
+To save time, copy from the `.solutions/` directory the `Gates.vhd` source file already discussed during lectures in `lab2` and `lab5` as follows:

 ```
-% cp .solutions/Gates.v .
+% cp .solutions/Gates.vhd .
 ```

 <br />